 This is where the skeptic’s argument ends, but this is not where I would end.
 Recall that if you have the idea of legs, seat, and back, you may not arrive at the idea of a chair, but if you had the idea of a chair you will arrive at the idea of legs, seat, and back.

 Let’s call these the ascending and descending methods of knowledge.

 In the ascending method, you observe the smaller parts and try to interpret the nature of the whole.
 In the descending method, you understand the whole before you understand the parts.
 The problem of realism—at least the way it is conceived right now—concerns the ascending method: we look at the world and form abstractions about it, and we could be wrong about the abstractions, and the number of possible mistakes is so enormous that this process can never terminate, and hence the abstractions can never be truly known.

-This problem does not exist if we begin in the abstractions, but now we are faced with the difficulty of knowing the abstract before we know the contingent.
+This problem does not exist if we begin with the abstractions, but now we are faced with the difficulty of knowing the abstract before we know the contingent.
 If abstractions are derived from the contingent, then there are too many possible derivations and we could never be sure if your abstraction is indeed correct.
 If, however, we knew the abstraction a priori, then it would be possible to confirm it in the contingent.
 But now we must find a way of a priori knowing the abstractions before confirming them in the contingent.
 The previous post illustrated this idea in the context of password verification: if you knew someone’s online password, you can verify it through a computer.